 He has restored my soul, he leads me in the paths of righteousness for his name’s sake.

-Though I walk in the shadow of death, I will fear no evil, for thou art with me; thy rod and thy staff, they comfort me.
+Though I walk in midst of the shadow of death, I will fear no evil, for thou art with me; thy rod and thy staff, they comfort me.

 Thou preparest me a table in the presence of my persecutors.